ConOLeary/Predicting_Bike_Distribution/README.md

 24 / 07 / 2021

 * For purposes of MLPreg approach, DataDay information is now as sparse arrays.
 This is causing graphs to look funny though
+* I suspect long logs from print statements causing trouble for j notebook and github

 23 / 07 / 2021